 More than 30 percent of the teens, however, believe that social media has mostly positive effects, including communication with friends, learning new things, entertainment and other perks.

-5 ways to help your child use social media responsibly
+5 ways to help your teen use social media responsibly

-- Set a limit on how much computer and phone time your child is allowed.
+- Set a limit on how much computer and phone time your teen is allowed.

-- Teach your child never to share any personal information over the Internet, such as their address, phone number or inappropriate pictures.
-Your child may have good intentions, but the person on the other end may not be who or what is portrayed online.
+- Teach your teen never to share any personal information over the Internet, such as their address, phone number or inappropriate pictures.
+Your teen may have good intentions, but the person on the other end may not be who or what is portrayed online.

-- Remind your child that everything he or she posts online is there forever, even if it’s deleted.
-A child may post something while upset.
-If she don’t want anyone to read or see something, she shouldn’t post it.
+- Remind your teen that everything he or she posts online is there forever, even if it’s deleted.
+A teen may post something while upset.
+If she doesn’t want anyone to read or see something, she shouldn’t post it.
 Colleges and potential employers look at their social media accounts.

 Social media is not all bad.
-The key is to educate your child and set up limitations and expectations from the beginning.
+The key is to educate your teen and set up limitations and expectations from the beginning.